kevto/tck-coverage/README.md

 # tck-coverage
-Generation a TCK coverage report with support for JUnit 5.
-Inspiration from JBoss' Unit TCK library.
+Generation a TCK coverage report using JUnit 5.
+Inspiration from JBoss' Test TCK library.